patrick-motard/.hammerspoon/README.md

 Before running, open `init.lua` in your editor and commend/uncomment the modules that you want.
 Note, if you want to use `gcal`, it takes addition setup, outlined below.

+You can launch Hammerspoon from spotlight.
+Once Hammerspoon is running, you can view a list of shortcuts by typing 'alt+h'.

 ## TODO
 - [gcal menu](https://kevzheng.com/hammerspoon-karabiner)
 -- DONE: implemented with personal calendar